aws/eks-anywhere/docs/content/en/docs/workshops/introduction/harbor.md

    {{% alert title="Note" color="primary" %}}

-   * `harbor.eksa.demo:30003` should be replaced with whatever `externalURL` is set to in the Harbor package yaml file.
+   * `harbor.eksa.demo:30003` should be replaced with whatever `externalURL` is set to in the Harbor package YAML file.

    {{% /alert %}}
     ```bash
     docker pull harbor.eksa.demo:30003/proxy-private-project/alpine:latest
     ```

-## Repository replication from Harbor to a private ECR repository
+## Repository replication from Harbor to a private Amazon Elastic Container Registry (ECR) repository
-This use case is to use Harbor to replicate local images and charts to a private ECR repository in a push mode.
+This use case is to use Harbor to replicate local images and charts to a private ECR repository in push mode.
 When a replication rule is set, all resources that match the defined filter patterns are replicated to the destination registry when the triggering condition is met.

 1. Login

-    Log in Harbor web portal with the default credential as shown below
+    Log in to the Harbor web portal with the default credential as shown below
     ```bash
     admin
     Harbor12345